arron0/testit/readme.txt

 Expecting what should happen
 ============================

 In your tests, you are testing inputs and outputs, but you also have to test class interactions with its dependencies.
 Meaning you have to test, that there were correct methods called with correct parameters in correct order.
-These metods usunally return some data so it is necessary to ensure, that this data will be returned.
+These methods usually return some data so it is necessary to ensure, that this data will be returned.

 In TestIt it is very easy to do so.